 - Instructional services, for support of the faculty, libraries, academic programs and equipment, and educational technology

 - Student services, for athletics, counseling services, musical and theatrical performances, and student organizations

 - Institutional services, to help meet campus care needs and administrative costs.

 5. What counts in the Reunion Gift?

-- Annual Fund gifts and pledges, as well as BUC Club gifts and pledges
+- Annual Giving gifts and pledges, as well as BUC Club gifts and pledges

 - Gifts or pledges of cash, securities, mutual funds, IRA account distributions or other liquid assets

 - Life income gifts established or pledged, including:

 - Pooled Income Funds (minimum gift $10,000)